Help us direct you to the right place to sign up

 CompStak.com is committed to the following principles:

-We utilize our Users and leading edge technology to build and maintain the most comprehensive, accurate and up-to-date database possible of information regarding commercial properties, including building information (such as building pictures), completed lease deal information (such as rental rates, leased square footage, tenant names, real estate broker names and salesperson names), and related property, tenant and market information.
+We utilize our Users and leading edge technology to build and maintain the most comprehensive, accurate and up-to-date database possible of information regarding commercial properties, including building information (such as building pictures), completed lease deal information (such as rental rates, leased square footage, tenant names, real estate broker names and salesperson names), sales transaction information (including, but not limited to price, buyer, seller, cap rate and NOI), and related property, tenant and market information.
 We maintain security measures to reasonably safeguard the data and its use.

 We collect information that is necessary for the legitimate business purposes of CompStak® and our Users.
 We collect information that is obtained lawfully and by fair means, and do not encourage members and users to disclose trade secrets.